singletwinsolves/sts-website/contact.md

 layout: contact
 description: Contact
 intro_image: "/images/features/business-and-finance.png"
-contact_description: "From Cybersecurity to Linux troubleshooting and everyday Help Desk Support – worry no more, you’re completely covered."
+contact_form: true
 ---

+Free your business from the stress of IT challenges.
+From Cybersecurity to Linux troubleshooting and everyday Help Desk Support, you’re completely covered.
+All critical day-to-day tasks handled for you by experienced IT engineers.

 We are located in South Florida but our services are remote.
 Contact us via email for inquiries or support information.

-Free your business from the stress of IT challenges.
-All critical day-to-day tasks handled for you by experienced Software engineers.

 Take your first steps to IT peace of mind, contact us today